Objections to evolution: Improbability

 A common objection to evolution is that it is simply too unlikely for life, in its complexity and apparent "design", to have arisen "by chance".
-It is argued that the odds of life having arisen without a deliberate intelligence guiding it are so astronomically low that it is unreasonable not to infer an intelligent designer from the natural world, and specifically from the diversity of life.
+It is argued that the odds of life having arisen without a deliberate intelligence guiding it are so incredibly low that it is unreasonable not to infer an intelligent designer from the natural world, and specifically from the diversity of life.
 A more extreme version of this argument is that evolution cannot create complex structures (see the Creation of complex structures section below).
 The idea that it is simply too implausible for life to have evolved is often wrongly encapsulated with a quotation that the "probability of life originating on Earth is no greater than the chance that a hurricane, sweeping through a scrapyard, would have the luck to assemble a Boeing 747"—a claim attributed to astrophysicist Fred Hoyle and known as Hoyle's fallacy.
 Hoyle was a Darwinist, atheist and anti-theist, but advocated the theory of panspermia, in which abiogenesis begins in outer space and primitive life on Earth is held to have arrived via natural dispersion.

 Views superficially similar, but unrelated to Hoyle's, are thus invariably justified with arguments from analogy.
 The basic idea of this argument for a designer is the teleological argument, an argument for the existence of God based on the perceived order or purposefulness of the universe.
 A common way of using this as an objection to evolution is by appealing to the 18th-century philosopher William Paley's watchmaker analogy, which argues that certain natural phenomena are analogical to a watch (in that they are ordered, or complex, or purposeful), which means that, like a watch, they must have been designed by a "watchmaker"—an intelligent agent.
 This argument forms the core of intelligent design, a neo-creationist movement seeking to establish certain variants of the design argument as legitimate science, rather than as philosophy or theology, and have them be taught alongside evolution.